 Ithilien Lookout (12 Mile Delta)

 This is a short walk at 12 Mile Delta that’s a must for Lord of the Rings fans.
-Ithilien Lookout was a film location in the movies – it’s where Frodo and Sam spot the Haradrim and oliphants in Two Towers!
+Ithilien Lookout was a film location in LOTR movies – it’s where Frodo and Sam spot the Haradrim and oliphants in Two Towers!
 There’s a small parking area at the back of 12 Mile Delta campsite, and a short walk on a well-formed trail to get to the lookout.
 I’d recommend pinning the exact lookout point on GoogleMaps so you know where to walk!

 Distance: 2km